tjbrailey/Website/content/contact.md

 title: Contact
 ---

-Thank you for reaching out!
 Whether it be to talk about politics, music, or just to say "hi", it would be nice to chat.

 You can reach me at: